Naitreey/notes-and-knowledge/cs/python/testing.rst

 autospeccing
 ------------
 - autospeccing's capability.

+  * With ``spec``, mock is created with accessible attributes mirrored from the spec object, and call signature mirrored from the spec object.
+With autospec, all attributes of the mock (as individual objects) will also be spec-ed.

   * When autospeccing a function/method, the original function/method is
     replaced by an actual mocking function (or method which is also a